Allerton Cemetery: Burials

 As a result of investigations into the unauthorised retention of organs, starting on 5 August 2004 the bodies of 50 nameless babies stored for medical research at Liverpool hospitals were buried at Allerton Cemetery.
-Alder Hey Children's Hospital accounted for 7 of the unnamed while the rest came from other hospitals.
+Alder Hey Children's Hospital accounted for seven of the unnamed while the rest came from other hospitals.
+Further burials took place until 2013.

 Full Earth Woodland Burials

 Allerton Cemetery has a natural woodland burial area.
 This provides an alternative to the traditional type of burial area as it offers an area with mature trees and a variety of natural plants and grasses.
 Graves are excavated to accommodate one full earth burial, so as not to damage tree roots.
 An adjacent grave may be purchased in reserve where family members wish to be buried together.

 Burials in this area can only take place in biodegradable coffins.
 The grave is marked with an inscribed marker with an inscription being chosen by family members.
 This is as opposed to traditional headstones, which are not permitted in the woodland area.

-The principle behind the natural burial option, is to provide an environmentally friendly alternative.
+The principle behind the natural burial option is to provide an environmentally friendly alternative.
 It is not intended to reuse the graves in future.
 Families can therefore be assured that at no point will the remains be disturbed.